-$\label{eq:Figure 4.37.
-Export as tab-delimited text dialog window }$
+Figure 1.37.
+Export as tab-delimited text dialog window

 - 1. Select the tiers to be exported.
-(Section 4.4.1.1) - 2.
-Select to export a selected time interval only. - 3.
-Add time offset from the master media to the annotation times. - 4.
-Select to exclude the tier and/or participant names from the output file - 5.
+(Section 1.4.1.1) - 2.
+Select to export a selected time interval only.

+- 3. Add time offset from the master media to the annotation times. - 4.
+Include header lines with media file location info, include the tier and/or participant names from the output file - 5.
 Annotations sharing the same begin and end time are exported in the same row. - 6.
 Select to include the description of the controlled vocabulary. - 7.
 Select time information and format. - 8.
 Add extra time format expressed in hours, minutes, seconds and frame. - 3.
 By default, ELAN exports all annotations, but it is possible to restrict the export process to selected annotations.
 The following three options are available: - a.
 Export only those annotations that correspond to a selected time interval.
 Do the following: - i.
-In the ELAN window, select the desired time interval (see Section 5.7.1). - ii.
+In the ELAN window, select the desired time interval (see Section 2.8.1). - ii.
 In the Export as tab-delimited text dialog window, click in the box to the left of Restrict to selected time interval.
 A checkmark appears indicating that this option has been selected. - b.
 Export only those annotations that are contained on particular tiers.
 Do the following: - In the Export as tab-delimited text dialog window, select those tiers that you want to export.
 A checkmark appears next to any selected tier. - c.
 Export only those annotations that (a) correspond to a particular time interval and (b) are contained on particular tiers.
 To do this, combine the two steps under (a) and (b) above. - 4.
-By selecting Add master media time offset to annotation times you can add to the annotation times the time offset from the master media that originated from the synchronization of media files (see Section 4.2.3). - 5.
+By selecting Add master media time offset to annotation times you can add to the annotation times the time offset from the master media that originated from the synchronization of media files (see Section 1.2.4). - 5.
+The option Include header lines including media file information allows you to add the media-file path information for each media file to the header of the exported file. - 6.
 The option Separate column for each tier gives each tier its own column in the export file.
 Annotations that have the same begin time and the same end time are exported to the same row i.e. the same tab-delimited line. - If you check Repeat values of annotations spanning other annotations the spanning annotation is put in each row containing an annotation it spans.
 The spanning annotation is not in a row by itself. - The option Only repeat within annotation hierarchies limits the previous option.
-An annotation is only repeated if it is on one of the ancestor tiers in the annotation hierarchy. - 6.
-Select the time markers you want to export (begin time, end time and/or duration of every annotation unit). - 7.
+An annotation is only repeated if it is on one of the ancestor tiers in the annotation hierarchy. - 7.
+Select the time markers you want to export (begin time, end time and/or duration of every annotation unit). - 8.
 Choose the time format (hh:mm:ss.ms, ss.msec, milliseconds and/or SMPTE time code)